Food Storage Peanuts Cocoa Peanut Butter Ramen Chocolate

 Peanuts

 • How to store: Peanuts are another food that needs to be stored in a cool, dark place.
-Place them in an airtight container.
+Please place them in an airtight container.

-• Longer Shelf-Life: Most other nuts do better in the freezer.
+• Longer Shelf-Life: Most other nuts do better in the freezer to keep them from going rancid.

 Winter Squash

-• How to store: For a longer shelf life, store winter squash in a dark place that has a temperature of about 50 degrees fahrenheit.
+• How to store: For a longer shelf life, store winter squash in a dark place that has a temperature of about 50°F − 32°F = (10°C).

-• Shelf Life: If stored correctly, winter squash can last 1 to 3 months.
+• Shelf Life: Winter squash can last 1 to 3 months if stored correctly.

 Apples

-• How to store: Apples won’t last you long if you don’t store them in a humid place at lower temperatures.
-Store them in a humid spot that is about 30 to 40 degrees fahrenheit.
+• Apples won’t last long if they aren’t stored in a humid place at lower temperatures.
+Store them in a humid spot that is about 30 to 40 degrees Fahrenheit.

 • Shelf Life: If stored properly, they will last up to 6 months.